learn-co-curriculum/reading-ios-writing-initializers/README.md

 We can compare these two roles to the phases of constructing a building: the `alloc` method is like selecting the ground that will be the building's lot, designating and preparing the place for it to go.
 The `init` method, however, is the phase of actually building the structure that's detailed in the architect's blueprint.

-The `init` method is actually just the basic initializer, called the "default initializer", but an initializer is any method that returns an `instancetype` and the compiler will require that the method name begins with `init...`.
+The `init` method is actually just the basic initializer, called the "default initializer".
+In general, though, an initializer is any method that returns an `instancetype` and the compiler will require that the method name begins with `init...`.
 Methods from the `init` family can be set up to offer varying levels of pre-fabricated setup.

 These "convenience initializers" and "designated initializers" can be seen like asking the construction firm to paint the house something other than white, or even to find an interior designer to provide furniture and to hang art on the walls.
 In such a case, the house is further along to becoming an actual home instead of just an empty free-standing structure that serves as the most basic form of a house.